geins-io/sdk-api-mgmt-javascript/docs/OrderApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.OrderApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.OrderApi();
 let id = 56; // Number | The ID of the order to delete. let operation = 56; // Number | The method of deletion desired.
-apiInstance.deleteOrder(id, operation, (error, data, response) => {
+0 = OnHold.
+Put this order on hold.
+1 = Cancel.
+Cancel this order permanently.
+2 = Deactivate.
+Mark this order as no longer active. apiInstance.deleteOrder(id, operation, (error, data, response) => {
   if (error) {
     console.error(error);